Procedure

 The primary therapy for lymph fluid congestion in the tissue is always complex decongestion therapy using lymph drainage, compressive wrapping and compression stockings.
 If there is no improvement, surgical therapy can be evaluated.

 Lymphatic surgery includes microsurgical reconstructive procedures (lympho-venous anastomoses, vascularized lymphatic tissue transfer, etc.) and tissue-reducing procedures (liposuction, tissue reduction).
-Furthermore, a distinction is made between the treatment of peripheral lymphatic diseases (e.g. lymphoedema of the extremities or head, etc.) and central lymphatic diseases (congenital and acquired central lymphatic drainage disorders, chylothorax, chylopericardium, chylascites, protein-losing enteropathy, etc.).
+A distinction is also made between the treatment of peripheral lymphatic diseases (e.g. lymphoedema of the extremities or head, etc.) and central lymphatic diseases (congenital and acquired central lymphatic drainage disorders, chylothorax, chylopericardium, chylascites, protein-losing enteropathy, etc.).

 More information on lymphoedema